shortlab/mamba/README.md

-Stork
+Mamba
 =====

-"Fork Stork" to create a new MOOSE-based application.
+"Fork Mamba" to create a new MOOSE-based application.

 For more information see: [http://mooseframework.com/create-an-app/](http://mooseframework.com/create-an-app/)